JohnsonMasino/Setting_Up_Local_Server_-_Backing_Up_With_Google_Drive/README.md

-# STEPS FOR IMPLEMENTING AUTOMATIC DATABASE BACKUP TO GOOGLE DRIVE
+# STEPS FOR IMPLEMENTING AN AUTOMATIC DATABASE BACKUP TO GOOGLE DRIVE

 ## Introduction
 This is a practical step by step process of setting up a simple local server and automating a daily backup for it.